Enhancing Inclusive Leadership at Global Health Vision (GHV) Through Manager Learning Labs

 Core Methodology

-• Data-Driven: Researched-backed frameworks tied to One Workplace’s values.
+Data-Driven: Research-backed frameworks tied to Office Design Co.'s values.

 Implementation